 My wife was in Ireland recently for a short-term doctoral internship, and I flew over from America to join her for a couple days of traveling together.
 Based in Dublin, we spent most of our time exploring the city and all it has to offer.
 During a conversation with a University College Dublin professor affiliated with her program, however, we were given a suggestion that turned into one of the greatest travel experiences of my life.

-Finding the Cliff Walk from Bray to Greystones
+How to Find the Cliff Walk from Bray to Greystones

 We asked the professor for some recommendations of things to see in the Dublin area, and his immediate answer was “You absolutely have to go hike the Cliff Walk from Bray to Greystones!”
 After giving us a break down of what it was and how to get there, he offered a couple other suggestions and we were on our way.